3.D) How to Add Students (assign student logins) by importing a CSV file

 Be sure to save the file somewhere you can find again, because you’ll need it again in the next step.

 Now go back to the pop-up page labeled “Import Student Logins From CSV.”
-See it below and do #2 “Choose file”
+See it and do #3 “Choose file”

 Browse to your file saved in the CSV file type (it MUST have .csv appended to the name of your file) you just saved on your computer and select it.
 Now the name of the file should show up in this box.

-If something goes wrong, use the red button on your Dashboard that says “Delete ALL students!”
+If it won’t work at all, you can use the red button on your Dashboard that says “Delete ALL students!”
 It is extreme.
 Do NOT do this if some classes have started working!
 Do not do this if you have already merged some teachers and their students into your account.
 Delete All Students will clear out ALL of your student data, allowing you to start over and re-import.

 If you have a bunch of trouble, Delete All students! and send me your CSV file and I will do the import for you.
 But don’t do that until you have saved it as the file type that shows .CSV at the end. -Dr.Don